-Zelle is in some ways more restrictive than other P2P apps, but in other ways, it can make life much easier.
-The app is owned by a group of major U.S. banks including Bank of America, PNC, and Capital One.
+Zelle is, in some ways, more restrictive than other P2P apps, but in other ways, it can make life much easier.
+The app is owned by a group of major U.S. banks, including Bank of America, PNC, and Capital One.
 As a result, all transactions are funded through the user’s bank accounts.

 That means you can’t use a credit card to send money through Zelle, but it’s set up for easy, instant transfers between different banks and credit unions.
 There are no fees for any transaction through Zelle, so the only major drawback is the lack of a credit card funding option.

 It should be noted that Zelle gets major points in the security category, too.
 While every cash transfer app is secure, Zelle takes the cake.
-Since the platform is backed by major banks, and ingrained into existing mobile bank platforms, Zelle has a clear edge over its competitors when it comes to safety.
+Since the platform is backed by major banks and ingrained into existing mobile bank platforms, Zelle has a clear edge over its competitors when it comes to safety.

-Otherwise it works very similarly to Apple Pay.
-You can transfer money to other users with the Google Pay app, and use it to quickly checkout at retail stores that accept it.
+Otherwise, it works very similarly to Apple Pay.
+You can transfer money to other users with the Google Pay app and use it to quickly checkout at retail stores that accept it.
 However, Google Pay users cannot link a credit card to make transactions.

 The Bottom Line

-Almost half of users say that convenience is their main priority in a cash transfer app, and you can’t go wrong with any option listed above if that’s your priority.
+Almost half of the users say that convenience is their main priority in a cash transfer app, and you can’t go wrong with any option listed above if that’s your priority.